Estate Planning Law

 When a person dies without a will, it is called being “intestate.”
 Their estate will be distributed according to their state’s unique laws of intestacy.
 These laws control:

-Low-cost do-it-yourself (D.I.Y.) wills are possible in some simple cases and can be found on our companion site, FindLaw.com.
+Low-cost do-it-yourself (D.I.Y.) wills, living wills, and powers of attorney are possible in some simple cases and can be found on our companion site, FindLaw.com.
 Estate law varies from state to state, and estate planning situations can get complicated quickly.
 You may also want to consult with an estate planning attorney in your area for advice on your individual situation.
 Keep reading to find out more about intestate succession.

 States typically follow distribution laws that are: